The 4 Ps of marketing—you’ve probably heard about them from a friend, a textbook, or even at school.

 I want you to pay special attention to the last question.
 It really helps you identify how you can differentiate yourself from the competition.

-How to Pick the Right Price for Your Product
+How to Set the Right Price

 By no means am I a pricing expert, so I don’t want to tell you what to price your product.